 We claim God has spoken with clarity and authority.
-We as a church did not follow cleverly devised tales or man’s traditions when we wrote our statement about marriage; it is a valid summary of what God’s Word clearly states.
-If we as a church body can be united in clearly declaring what marriage is, how could we as individuals willingly attend a ceremony antithetical to what we agree to be true and authoritative?
+We as a church did not follow cleverly devised tales or man’s traditions when we wrote our statement about marriage; it is a valid summary of what God’s Word clearly states all people are to believe and conform to.
+If we as a church body can be united in clearly declaring what marriage is, how could we as individuals willingly attend a ceremony antithetical to what we agree to be true and authoritative for all?
 Granted, we can’t control others from defying what God has spoken, but we certainly have control over where we go and what we affirm.
 Do we not have an obligation to abide by the Word ourselves and come out from among them and be separate as the Lord declares (2 Cor.
 6:14-18)?

 Certainly we’ll have to wrestle through practical matters of living in a society that has embraced same-sex marriages.
 That’s something we’ll address another day.
 But this essay addresses voluntarily participating in a ceremony that blatantly celebrates the very opposite of what we’ve agreed as clearly declared by God Himself to be true.